traciwho/hello-world/README.md

 # hello-world
-New to Github and new to programming - ready to learn!
+New to Github
+Can just barely spell HTML, but I'd like to learn